Hodnett Holds Off Shaffer to Win Preliminary Feature at Knoxville

 After the restart Larson, Scelzi, and Shaffer were racing three wide off turn two for the second spot.
 Shaffer held onto the spot while Larson moved around Scelzi for third.
 With nine laps to go Shaffer and Larson exchanged second spot with Shaffer holding onto the position.

 A late caution for Domnic Scelzi having mechanical issues and sliding to a stop on the front stretch took the factor of slower traffic out of play for the final six laps of the feature.
 Hodnett had enjoyed a comfortable advantage for most of the feature Shaffer quickly closed the gap.
 On the final lap Shaffer drove below Hodnett for the lead in turns one and two but could not make the pass.
 That gave Hodnett enough space between himself and Shaffer to hold on for the victory.
 Shaffer held on for second with Larson rounding out the podium.

-Scelzi finished fourth while Donny Schatz charged from 21st to finish fifth in the main.
+Afterwards Shaffer felt he had a shot to win late in the main event.

+“We were going pretty good and I had some pressure with (Larson).
+I had to get my elbows up and had to run the car a little harder.
+I thought we had a shot there, but he didn’t make a mistake and that’s what it takes.”

 58th Annual 5-Hour ENERGY Knoxville Nationals presented by Casey’s General Stores